 Day 4: Vermont’s Green Mountains

-This morning begins with a two-hour drive to Stowe, Vermont.
-Stowe is a popular ski resort town in Vermont, with a charming downtown and a famous ski resort run by the Trapp Family, of Sound of Music fame.
+Your morning begins with a scenic two-hour drive to Stowe, Vermont.
+Renowned as a premier ski resort town, Stowe boasts a charming downtown filled with quaint shops and eateries.
+Don’t miss the famous Trapp Family Lodge, inspired by the von Trapp family of The Sound of Music fame.

-Vermont produces some of the best maple syrup in the world.
-Be sure to visit one of the many sugarhouses in the area to see how this delicious treat is made!
+💡 PRO TIP: Vermont is famed for producing some of the finest maple syrup in the world.
+Be sure to visit one of the many sugarhouses in the area to witness firsthand how this sweet treat is made!

-This quaint town is home to several art galleries, antique shops, and a variety of restaurants.
-It’s also the perfect place to relax after a long day of driving.
+Spend the night in the southwest corner of Vermont, near the Massachusetts border.
+The quaint town of Wilmington is home to several art galleries, antique shops, and a variety of restaurants.
+It’s the perfect place to relax after a long day of driving.

 Day 5: Litchfield and Mystic, Connecticut

-Your first stop today is the small town of Litchfield, located in the western part of Connecticut.
-The prettiest drive is down US-7 S, and it travels through Litchfield Hills, one of the nicest parts of Connecticut.
-This route takes roughly the same amount of time as I-91 (about 2.5 hours).
-You decide!
+Your first stop today is the charming town of Litchfield in western Connecticut.
+The prettiest drive takes you down US-7 S through Litchfield Hills, one of Connecticut’s most picturesque areas.
+This route takes about 2.5 hours—similar to I-91—so you can choose your preferred path!

-Litchfield is a charming New England town with a rich history.
-The town was founded in 1719 and has been home to many notable residents over the years, including writer Harriet Beecher Stowe and abolitionist John Brown.
+Litchfield has a rich history; It was founded in 1719 and has been home to notable figures like writer Harriet Beecher Stowe and abolitionist John Brown.

-You can also take a self-guided walking tour of the town’s historic homes and buildings, such as the Oliver Wolcott House.
+You can also enjoy a self-guided walking tour of historic homes, including the Oliver Wolcott House.

-After lunch in Litchfield, your New England road trip continues east to Mystic, Connecticut.
-Mystic is a historic seaport located on the Mystic River in southeastern Connecticut.
+After lunch in Litchfield, your road trip continues east to Mystic, Connecticut—a historic seaport located on the Mystic River.

-Today, Mystic is a popular tourist destination, best known for its maritime history and as the setting of the 1988 film Mystic Pizza.
+Mystic is well-known for its maritime history and as the setting for the film Mystic Pizza.

-The top attraction is Mystic Seaport Museum, which is one of the largest maritime museums in the world.
-This fascinating museum features exhibits on the history of whaling, shipbuilding, and seafaring.
+The top attraction here is the Mystic Seaport Museum, one of the largest maritime museums in the world.
+It features fascinating exhibits on whaling, shipbuilding, and seafaring history.

 If you’re looking for other things to do in Mystic besides visiting the museum, one of the best family-friendly attractions is the Denison Homestead.
 It’s a 300-year-old family farm that offers a glimpse into early colonial farm life.